The Six Steps for WiFi 6 (if you want …wireless done right™)

-Your Use Case requirements may include data, voice, location, mobility, capacity and guest network.
-If needed, our network and wireless network assessment will uncover all issues related to the core network, access point locations, channels, power, signal to noise, controller software version and selections.
+Your Use Case requirements may include data, voice, location, mobility, capacity, and guest network.
+If needed, our network and wireless network assessment will uncover all issues related to the core network, access point locations, channels, power, signal to noise, controller software version, and selections.
 In addition, rogue wireless and security settings will be added to a remediation list even before upgrade planning begins.
-Then when it’s time, we’ll perform a site survey, in which there is no theory.
+Then when it’s time, we’ll perform a real-time, physical site survey, in which there is no theory.
 What you see is what you get.
 As we move into the design and redesign of the wireless network, we can go big bang or phases to match criticality, budget, investment protection, and clinical requirements.
-Regardless, the results will be readiness for 802.11 ax and extraordinary experience for your users’ clinical successful.
+Regardless, the results will be readiness for 802.11 ax and extraordinary experience for your users’ clinical success.

 Whether we help you or not, here is a list of six steps you should be doing right now.
 Don’t worry today about whether you have the skills or technology, begin the planning.